applivery/applivery-android-sdk/README.md

 This will verify if there are newer versions of your app available on Applivery and prompt users to update if needed.

+#### Postpone updates

+Everytime `checkForUpdates()` is called, a prompt dialog will show up to the user if there are updates available.
+This dialog showing logic can be customized in order for users to allow postponing the update passing your postponing options to the `Configuration` object in the SDK initialization method.

+**NOTE:** only up to three options are supported.
+If you pass more than three options, the first ones will be used.

 ### Required Permissions

 Applivery SDK requires certain permissions to function properly.
 You need to request these permissions in your app:

-- POST_NOTIFICATIONS: Used to display ongoing notifications during update downloads
+- POST_NOTIFICATIONS: Used to display ongoing notifications during update downloads and screen recording.
 - READ_MEDIA_IMAGES: Required to detect screenshots for the feedback feature.
+- SYSTEM_ALERT_WINDOW: Required for screen recording feedback report.

 Note: On Android 14+, users can grant partial access to media files.
 For screenshot detection to work properly, Applivery needs full access.
 Follow